andrew/ultimate-awesome/README.md

 - [awesome-mantine](https://github.com/xiaohanyu/awesome-mantine) - A curated list of mantine docs, libs and resources.
 - [DeFi-Map](https://github.com/YutaSugimura/DeFi-Map) - List of decentralized finance projects on Ethereum.
 - [blog](https://github.com/awesomedevin/blog) - Welcome to Devin's blog,I'm trying to be a fullstack developer and sticking with it ！！！.
-- [awesome-diffusion-guidance](https://github.com/charrywhite/awesome-diffusion-guidance) - This repository is dedicated to collecting and sharing research papers on diffusion guidance methods.
 - [awesome-linkedin-backend-courses](https://github.com/drhazemali/awesome-linkedin-backend-courses) - A curated list of the best backend courses available on LinkedIn Learning to enhance your skills at any level.
 - [awesome-spiffe-spire](https://github.com/elinesterov/awesome-spiffe-spire) - Curated list of SPIFFE and SPIRE resources.
 - [awesome-free-code-camp-resources](https://github.com/gwenf/awesome-free-code-camp-resources) - Resource list to complement the Free Code Camp curriculum.